 Unhashing in Graphs (GraphEmbeddingLayer.py)

-This class implements an embedding feature that works in an almost identical way as the tree embedding function.
-The only difference is that the graph vectorization function does not make use of graph depth in its calculations.
+This class implements an embedding feature that works in an almost identical way to the tree embedding function.
+The only difference is that the graph vectorization function does not use graph depth in its calculations.

-In both the tree and the graph, after vectorization is carried out, each set of embeddings is saved into a text file.
-This is to prevent the embedding process from occurring all the time and slowing down the execution process unnecessarily.
+After vectorisation is carried out in both the tree and the graph, each set of embeddings is saved into a text file.
+This prevents the embedding process from occurring all the time and slows down the execution process unnecessarily.
 For all the stages that come after this, the contents of the text files are read to be used for processing.

 Data Structuring Stage

 In the text vectorizer, all the text is fitted based on a fixed size.
 This means that at the end of the vectorization process, the vectorized forms of all the files in the dataset are the same size.
-When working with graphs and trees, each tree or graph has its own structure and size which might be completely different from all the other trees and graphs.
+However, when working with graphs and trees, each tree or graph has its structure and size, which might be completely different from all the other trees and graphs.
 These cannot be passed to a neural network because NNs require all the inputs to be of the same fixed size.
 To circumvent this issue, I have applied two methods.
-The first is Segmentation [43] where each graph or tree is clustered down into segments of a fixed size and the second is Padding.
+The first is Segmentation [43], where each graph or tree is clustered down into segments of a fixed size, and the second is Padding.

 Padding (GraphDataProcessor.py)

-With padding, the length of the longest tree or largest graph (maxLen) is derived.
-All the other trees and graphs are padded with zeros until they are as long as maxLen, to make sure all the inputs are the same size.
+The length of the longest tree or largest graph (maxLen) is derived.
+All the other trees and graphs are padded with zeros until they are as long as maxLen to ensure all the inputs are the same size.
 I have excluded padding from trees in this project because all my experiments with trees and padding resulted in training accuracies of over 80% and validation accuracies of less than 30%.
 The reason this is insufficient is explained in section 5.1.

-Another reason padding is insufficient is that it means the model will be unable to handle unseen trees or graphs that are longer maxLen.
+Another reason padding is insufficient is that the model will be unable to handle unseen trees or graphs that are longer maxLen.

 Segmentation (TreeSegmentationLayer.py, TreeSegmentation.py, TreeDataProcessor.py and GraphDataProcessor.py)

 Segmentation [43] is a process that is usually applied in image classification and computer vision.
-It is a process where parts of a vector representation of an image that have the same class label are combined into the same cluster.
-I have decided to use segmentation as a means of proving that methods that are used for other types of classification tasks can be applied to source code problems, providing good results, if the underlying data structure accurately captures the program’s information.
+It is a process where parts of a vector representation of an image with the same class label are combined into the same cluster.
+I have decided to use segmentation to prove that methods for other classification tasks can be applied to source code problems, providing good results if the underlying data structure accurately captures the program’s information.

 The segmentation function has been implemented using TensorFlow.
 TensorFlow has eleven different options for segmentation based on two categories: sorted and unsorted segmentation.
-Unsorted segmentation can be done using one of maximum, mean, minimum, square root of n, sum and product.
-Sorted segmentation is the same, except it does not include square root of n.
+Unsorted segmentation can be done using one maximum, mean, minimum, square root of n, sum and product.
+Sorted segmentation is the same, except it does not include the square root of n.